ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Global Convergence and Complexity Analysis

-Assumption~\ref{a:m1} imposes bounded model curvature always, while Assumption~\ref{a:m2} formulates $M_k$ as a probabilistic oracle whose gradient is accurate with sufficiently high probability and otherwise can be arbitrarily inaccurate.
-We formulate the accuracy of the computed reductions in a probabilistic manner as well.
-In particular, for a positive constant $\eta\in \left(0,\min\{\eta_1,1-\eta_1\}\right)$ independent of $k$ and $\omega$, we define the event
+Assumption~\ref{a:m1} is that the Hessians of models are uniformly bounded always, whereas Assumption~\ref{a:m2} is that $M_k$ is a probabilistic oracle.
+In particular, $M_k$ must be sufficiently accurate with sufficiently high probability but otherwise can be arbitrarily inaccurate.
+We formulate the computed reduction $C_k$ in a similar manner.